Author of --

 from Walk Disney, Viet Cong sources, etc. Narrated by Richard

-The Woman Rebel dramatized life of
+The Woman Rebel dramatized

 American feminist & birth control pioneer, Margaret Sanger, with